-So, tell us…who is your role model, Eryn?
+So, who is your role model, Vikki?

-Let’s try something else.
-Well, you’ll probably think I’m digging for dirt on the next question.
+Well…you’ll probably think I’m digging for dirt on the next question.

 Is there someone you pretend to like but really dislike?

-What is your deepest desire?
+Marie: All right.
+So, what is your deepest desire?

-What is your greatest fear, Eryn?
+Let’s switch to another question.
+What is your greatest fear?

-Marie: Wow, that’s terrible! 😦 I can certainly understand that worry.
+Marie: Wow, that’s terrible! 😦 I can certainly understand your fears.

 Marie: My pleasure!

-So…what are your character’s greatest strengths?
+So, what are your character’s greatest strengths?

-Now, let’s take the opposition on that.
+Marie: Okay.
+Now let’s take the opposition on that.

 Let’s try something else.

-So, what’s a positive quality that your character is unaware that he or she has?
+What’s a positive quality that your character is unaware that he or she has?